kaltura/platform-install-packages/doc/tasks.md

-# Simple Tasks That Make A Difference!
+# Tasks That Make A Difference!
 This document outlines general "smaller" or "easier" tasks that new Kaltura platform developers can take on as learning challenges, but at the same time also be proud of making a valueable contribution to the platform evolution!
 If you decide to take on a challenge, please open a bug with the details of the task, and mark it as yours on the issue queue.
 We promise to do our best at mentoring you to greatness!

 Thanks!

-## Port Kaltura's Core to PHP 5_5

-## Fix Core's SQL init scripts to support MySQL 5.5

 ## Admin Console